mercadolibre/chico/README.md

 ### Common folder

-Inside this folder (src/shared/css/common) you will find the sass file that is shared between Mobile and UI.
+Inside this folder (src/shared/css/common) you will find the sass files that is shared between Mobile and UI.
 From here you can change the main variables in Moblie and UI interface.

 ### Reset.scss

-This file is very important becouse it handles all the basic css definition, such as font-familiy, color,etc...
+This file is very important because it handles all the basic css definitions, such as font-familiy, color, etc...

 ### Components structure